 Before the Great Depression, there wasn’t any government unemployment insurance.
 Not surprisingly, there was almost zero long-term unemployment.

 One more interesting fact… the U.S. didn’t experience a Great Depression until the Federal Reserve was created.
 The main purpose of the Federal Reserve is to ensure that banks don’t fail.
 Sounds good.
-But it provides a perverse incentive for banks to act recklessly, which causes bigger booms and busts – just like the one we’re experiencing
+But it provides a perverse incentive for banks to act recklessly, which causes bigger booms and busts – just like the one we’re experiencing right now.

 I’m not arguing government spending is the primary cause of any of these problems.
 But I am saying you’d have to be a fool to believe incentives don’t play a big role in human action.
 Think about why all politicians try to spend more than they collect in taxes.
 They have a huge incentive to promise more than they can deliver – and to make up the difference by borrowing against future taxes or printing more money.